Ride On, Ride On in Majesty!: History

 The hymn is viewed to be full of dramatic irony.
 The third line of the first verse "Thine humble beast pursues his road" has been disliked by some hymn book editors.
 In 1852 it was changed to "O Saviour meek, pursue Thy road" and in 1855 to "With joyous throngs pursue Thy road".
 Some hymn books have omitted the first verse.
 The unaltered original text, however appears in later collections such as the 1906 English Hymnal, and in some modern hymnals.

 The hymn is used as a processional hymn during Palm Sunday.

 Tune

-The hymn is sung to a variety of tunes, including St Drostane by John Bacchus Dykes, and Winchester New.
+The hymn is sung to a variety of tunes—the database at Hymnary.org shows 39 tunes paired with it—including St Drostane by John Bacchus Dykes, and Winchester New.
 The last of these is frequently employed in the United Kingdom.
 It first appears in Musikalisches Handbuch der geistlichen Melodien (Hamburg, 1690), and was reworked into a long-meter setting by William Henry Havergal in an 1864 publication, Old Church Psalmody.
 Named after the county seat of Hampshire, it is appended with "new" to distinguish it from Winchester Old, which is most commonly sung as the Christmas hymn "While shepherds watched their flocks by night".